tikv/community/GOVERNACE.md

 A Working Group is formed by community developers who gather together to accomplish a specific goal.
 To achieve the goal, some WGs may span over multiple SIGs, and some WGs may only focus on something specific in a specific SIG.

 Each WG has its life cycle.
 Once the goal is completed, the group will be disbanded.
 The only goal of WG operations and management is to ensure that the goals set by the group are completed at the right time.
 In general, the working group hold periodic meetings to summarize the current project progress and determine the plans for next steps.

+## Contributions

+Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
+The various ways of contributing are described in more detail in a separate document.
+For details, see [Contributing to TiKV](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md).

 ## Support